Departures from April to October 2019

 This morning we drive south to Elche, which sits slightly inland just beyond Alicante.
 Elche is especially interesting for its cultural fusion, merging the Moorish legacy of the 10th-century Arab occupiers with additions from the Christian conquerors who ousted them from their Vila Murada home three centuries later.
 During our guided tour we’ll see this evocative east-meets-west amalgamation, illustrated perfectly by the ornate Spanish-Baroque Basilica de Santa Maria, which sits between the Arab fortresses of Calaforra and Altamira.

 This cultural diversity is also displayed in the natural areas for which Elche is renowned, as the Vila Murada historic centre is caught between the Huerto del Cura botanical gardens and the vast Palmeral palm grove.
-These date palm orchards were planted by Arab settlers and is the largest in Europe, while the botanical gardens boast an amazing collection of tropical plants, including a rare 'Imperial Palm' dedicated to Empress Elisabeth of Austria.
-These natural havens give the old town of Elche a 'desert oasis' feel, and you'll have free time to explore as you wish.
+These date palm orchards were planted by Arab settlers and are the largest in Europe.
+These natural havens give the old town of Elche a 'desert oasis' feel that we get to fully appreciate on our guided tour.
+Our tour of Elche ends at the Huerto del Cura, the 'Priest's Orchard', the most important botanical garden of the Palmeral.
+Here we will get to see an amazing collection of tropical plants, including a rare 'Imperial Palm' dedicated to Empress Elisabeth of Austria, and also have a taste of a number of local date-based delicacies.

 Today is yours to spend as you choose in Valencia – and there's plenty to see in this large and lively Spanish city.
 Perhaps visit the excellent science museum, which sits almost skeletal in the City of Arts and Sciences, before joining the locals on a stroll through the Turia gardens to the arched viewing point overlooking the lake of the Parc de Capçalera.
 If you prefer to discover Valencia's historic landmarks, the Church of Saint Nicholas may have a modest façade but its interior is a wonderland of colourful frescoes that is often compared to the Sistine Chapel.